 The world Bethesda conceived for the latest iteration of the Elder Scrolls is incredibly immersive and big, not just in terms of its massive map and an overwhelming number of quests, but in the engrossing lore and battles themselves.
 It’s been almost a decade after its initial release, and people still use it as a standard for the scale of open-world RPGs.

 Bethesda’s insistence on porting it to every new platform that comes along has certainly helped it remain in the public eye.
 Fighting dragons is epic fun, of course, but the title’s subtle atmospheric touches and a stunning emphasis on art design give it the upper hand over its predecessors.

 Read our full Elder Scrolls V review

 The Mass Effect trilogy from Bioware is arguably the greatest video game trilogy of all time.
 While everyone has their personal favorite in the series, we chose to go with the original due to the way it redefined choice-based RPGs.
 Set in the Milky Way galaxy in 2183, players stepped into the shoes of soldier Commander Shepard.
-With human life in danger from a machine invasion, Shepard departed on an adventure that we’re still thinking about today.
+With the human race hanging in the balance, it’s up to Commander Shepherd to save the day and restore balance.